30-day Social Anxiety Action Plan

 Social Anxiety ruined my university experience.
 I blamed it on just not fitting in, but after uni I reached a stage where I couldn’t even speak to my family or close friends without intrusive thoughts.
 It was so frustrating, I wanted to speak to people and I knew what I wanted to say, but whenever I spoke I felt so much anxiety I had a physical reaction.

-If you’ve never experienced social anxiety it’s difficult to understand what it’s like, sometimes people think it’s made-up, or you are just exaggerating being shy.
+If you’ve never experienced social anxiety it’s difficult to understand what it’s like, sometimes people think it’s made-up, or you are just exaggerating being shy, quiet, or introverted.

 Points to remember:

 - Face the fear and do it anyway

 - Be present in the moment

 - Temporary pain is necessary for future happiness